 The Ministry of Health regulates the conditions of medicine manufacturing and inspects medical facilities.
 It also issues medical licenses for professionals and sets standards for sanitation and vaccinations.
 The Ministry of Health's website contains information about health sectors, international projects, laws, and news.

 The Health Sciences Authority (HSA) is responsible for administering Singapore's national regulatory frameworks for pharmaceuticals, complementary medicines, medical devices, and other health products.
-HSA also runs the national blood bank and oversees the standards for medicine services, forensic medicine expertise, as well as investigative forensic and analytical science services.
+HSA also runs the national blood bank and oversees the standards for medical services, forensic medicine expertise, as well as investigative forensic and analytical science services.

 The Ministry of Health (MOH) manages the public healthcare system of Singapore to ensure that affordable basic medical services are available to all.
 MOH also licenses and regulates all healthcare establishments such as hospitals, nursing homes, clinical laboratories, and dental clinics.
 The site provides a comprehensive overview of Singapore's healthcare system in regards to policies and issues, costs and financing, and diseases and conditions.
 A useful medical directory also allows users to search for licensed healthcare institutions.